 To be fair, market readiness is something that all countries in South Asia and other regions of the world are struggling with.
 Importantly, low-cost Internet access is not the driving factor — in many cases it is often influenced by a combination of policies to encourage greater competition, and deploying and supporting networks to connect to Internet Exchange Points which reduce transit costs and lower latency by keeping traffic local.

-The Internet Resilience Index tool aims to offer these insights and more to help network operators and decision-makers to identify weaknesses in their Internet resilience and make data-driven decisions to address these.
+The Internet Society Internet Resilience Index (IRI) aims to offer these insights and more to help network operators and decision-makers to identify weaknesses in their Internet resilience and make data-driven decisions to address these.

-Follow the Pulse Blog and subscribe to the Pulse monthly newsletter for the launch of the Internet Resilience Index later this month.
+Follow the Pulse Blog and subscribe to the Pulse monthly newsletter for the launch of the Internet Resilience Index in July.